jamescurran/jamescurran.github.io/_posts/2010-04-01-portable-areas-for-castle-monorail.md

 Recently I had read a blogger comparing Castle Monorail with ASP.NET MVC.
 He chose ASP.NET mainly because it supported Portable Areas while Monorail did not.
 As a supporter of Monorail, I was very offended by this, and decided to correct the problem.
 The first step... finding out exactly what a "portable area" was.

 A Portable Area is a piece of functionality, with all pieces bundled up into a single assembly, which can be just "dropped into" an existing website.
 Think of a forum or a wiki.
-The idea is basically, I could just add wiki.dll to my site, and suddenly `<a href="http://www.mysite.com/wiki">www.mysite.com/wiki</a>` just works.
+The idea is basically, I could just add wiki.dll to my site, and suddenly `www.mysite.com/wiki` just works.

 Now, having a controller and its actions together in a single assembly is a basic design principle of Monorail (and essentially all of MVC design), so that part was done before I even began.
 The rest was a bit trickier.